jamesgrams/guystation/README.md

 * PlayStation 1
 * PlayStation 2

+## Extras
+* Internet Browser - you can remotely control a browser running on your GuyStation
+    * Note: It is recommended to only control the browser with one remote device at a time and to close the Browser controls when not using them (this will turn off streaming and help with speeds).

 ## Recommendations
 Here are some recommendedations to make your experience better on Ubuntu.
 1. Disable screen lock in settings